-Q. Multi-purpose MRT unit - A non-special purpose MRT unit that is capable of providing both regular linear accelerator MRT services and SRS/SRT services.
+Q. Multi-Purpose (MRT) Unit - A Non-Special Purpose MRT Unit that is capable of providing both regular linear accelerator MRT services and SRS/SRT services.

-R. Non-special purpose MRT unit - A MRT unit that does not meet the definition of a special purpose MRT unit.
+R. Non-Special Purpose (MRT) Unit - A MRT unit that does not meet the definition of a special purpose MRT unit or a multi-purpose MRT unit.

-S. Operating room based intraoperative MRT unit (OR-based IORT unit) - A MRT unit that is designed to emit only electrons, is located in an operating room in the surgical department of a licensed hospital, and is available for the treatment of a patient undergoing a surgical procedure with megavoltage radiation.
+S. Operating room based intraoperative (MRT) unit (OR-based IORT unit) - A MRT unit that is located in an operating room in the surgical department of a licensed hospital, and is available for the treatment of a patient undergoing a surgical procedure with megavoltage radiation.

-T. Special purpose MRT unit - Any of the following types of megavoltage radiation therapy units: (1) heavy particle accelerator; (2) stereotactic radiosurgery services consisting of multiple cobalt sources; (3) dedicated linear accelerator stereotactic radiosurgery unit (SRS LINAC); and, (4) OR based intraoperative radiation therapy (IORT) unit.
+T. Special Purpose (MRT) Unit - Any of the following types of megavoltage radiation therapy units: (1) heavy particle accelerator; (2) stereotactic radiosurgery services consisting of multiple cobalt sources; (3) dedicated linear accelerator stereotactic radiosurgery unit (SRS LINAC); and, (4) OR based intraoperative radiation therapy (IORT) unit.